23 Marina

 23 Marina is an 88-story, 392.8 m residential skyscraper in Dubai, United Arab Emirates.
 As of 2022, it is the fourth tallest building in Dubai and the sixth tallest residential building in the world.

 The tower has 57 swimming pools and each duplex in the tower is equipped with its own private elevator.

 The building was 79 percent sold before construction started.
 The raft was completed on 30 April 2007.

+In 2026, the tower was struck and damaged by Iran during its strikes against the United Arab Emirates.